Marcus Smart, Celtics Adjusting to Life Without Rob Williams & Restoring Defensive Identity - CLNS Media

-From the outset, Marcus Smart didn’t anticipate beginning the 2022-23 campaign without his starting center, Robert Williams — he told reporters after beating the Wizards, 112-94 on Sunday — the Celtics’ fourth win in six tries, as Boston attempts to restore its defensive identity of last year in the absence of its NBA All-Defensive big.
+BOSTON — From the outset, Marcus Smart didn’t anticipate beginning the 2022-23 campaign without his starting center, Robert Williams — he told reporters after beating the Wizards, 112-94 on Sunday — the Celtics’ fourth win in six tries, as Boston attempts to restore its defensive identity of last year in the absence of its NBA All-Defensive big.

 However, watching the Celtics tip off a new season without Williams in the lineup on Opening Night was the least surprising mishap for an organization that was, and still is, recovering from a tumultuous September where we watched its offseason signee Danilo Gallinari tear his left ACL, and the Celtics suspend head coach Ime Udoka for violating team policy.
 Adjusting to life without Rob hasn’t been easy for the reigning Defensive Player of the Year and his teammates.